karenhchu/karenhchu/README.md

 ### Hi there!
 Karen here. 👋

-I'm an open source community manager in the WebAssembly + cloud native space, working at Fermyon Technologies.
+I'm an open source community manager in the WebAssembly + cloud native space, working [@Fermyon Technologies](https://github.com/fermyon).

 You can find me in these communities: